JTMARKO/Video-Time-Displacement/README.md

 This command will compile `input.mp4` with noise modifiers, using `modifier.png` as the modifier file, and save the output as `output.mp4` with 30 frames per second, with the video displacement being 2 seconds ahead.

+## To-Do

+* Add support for displacement video.
+This will make all functionality of just running files and editing them available to the command line